sfwon17/Prism-CTG/README.md

 </p>

 ## Usage
+PRISM-CTG can be trained on either intrapartum or anteparum CTG, as long as the majority of the patient metadata is available.
 PRISM-CTG expect your data to have the following input:
 ### Pre-training Input

 A single `.npz` file containing: